LinkedInAttic/sepia/README.md

 ## URL and Body Filtering

-When determining which fixture file to record to, or read from during playback, a filename is generated using each HTTP(S) request's URL, and the request body, if present.
+Both the URL and the request body, if present, are used to generate the filename for fixtures.
 The latter is used to differentiate between two POST or PUT requests pointing to the same URL but differing only in the request body.

 Sometimes, a request contains data in the URL or the body that is necessary for the successful execution of that request, but changes from repeated invocations of that resource.
 One typical example is a timestamp; another is a uniquely generated request ID.
-However, two requests that have all other parts of the request aside from these parameters constant, the two requests should be considered the same for recording and playback purposes.
+However, sometimes two requests that have all other parts of the request aside from these parameters constant should be considered the same for recording and playback purposes.

 To this end, a URL and body filtering functionality is provided.
 Suppose that your tests make the following request: